 “We challenged ourselves to produce a practical wearable product,” Director of Emerging Experiences Dan Thompson wrote in a recent blog post. “[We asked] ‘What can we produce that’s new, interesting, and useful?’”

 After several rounds of development and testing, the final product was a set of electroluminescent (EL) signals mounted on an everyday backpack and controlled using a Bluetooth-enabled cycling glove.
 Users can indicate turns and braking by simply moving certain fingers.
-The EL tape attached to the front and back of the bag then responds accordingly, signalling the rider’s intent and increasing visibility.
+The EL tape attached to the front and back of the bag then responds accordingly, signaling the rider’s intent and increasing visibility.

 Watch the video below for a glimpse into the development process and to see Dan take the new prototype on a test-drive around the streets of Chicago.